adriankeenan/rockbox-sim-builds/readme.md

 Feel free to create a PR for adding additional targets.

-1. Inspect the "Dump target IDs" step from an existing run to get the list of supported targets.
+1. Inspect the "Dump available targets" step from an existing run to get the list of supported targets.
 2. Add the target name and ID to [targets.json](.github/targets.json).